Insignia Systems – Consenus Indicates Potential 328.6% Upside

-Insignia Systems found using ticker (ISIG) now have 1 analysts in total covering the stock.
+Insignia Systems with ticker code (ISIG) now have 1 analysts in total covering the stock.
 The consensus rating is ‘None’.
 The range between the high target price and low target price is between 3 and 3 calculating the mean target price we have 3.
-With the stocks previous close at 0.7 this would imply there is a potential upside of 328.6%.
-The day 50 moving average is 0.7 and the 200 day MA is 0.83.
-The company has a market capitalisation of $8m.
-Company Website: http://www.insigniasystems.com
+Now with the previous closing price of 0.7 this would imply there is a potential upside of 328.6%.
+The 50 day moving average now sits at 0.7 and the 200 day MA is 0.83.
+The market cap for the company is $9m.
+You can visit the company’s website by visiting: http://www.insigniasystems.com

 Insignia Systems provides in-store and digital advertising solutions to consumer-packaged goods manufacturers, retailers, shopper marketing agencies, and brokerages.
 The company offers in-store signage solutions, which provides point-of-purchase services; merchandising solutions that include various corrugate displays, side caps, free standing shippers, and customized end-cap solutions; on-pack solutions, which include BoxTalk, coupons, recipes, and cross-promotions; digital solutions, such as mobile programmatic advertising services; and custom print solutions that offer small- and large-format print solutions, labels, and cardstock.
 Insignia Systems was founded in 1990 and is based in Minneapolis, Minnesota.